Behavioral Medicine Track

 Rotations at Harboview Medical Center

-Inpatient Consultation Liaison Service, Burn Unit and Pediatrics Service
+Inpatient Consultation Liaison Services, Burn and Pediatrics Unit and Rehabilitation Psychology Consult Services

 The Inpatient C&L service and Burn/Pediatric services differ enough so that residents can rotate through both and receive different types of training.